-With this in mind, the key to creating a biophilic entryway is bringing together several patterns, from wellbeing-centered lighting, to the incorporation of greenery and other natural elements recalling the seasonal flow.
+With this in mind, the key to creating a biophilic entryway is bringing together several elements, from wellbeing-centered lighting, to the incorporation of greenery and other natural elements recalling the seasonal flow.

-For an overview of all biophilic design patterns, check out my Biophilic Design Guide.
+For an overview of all biophilic design principles, check out my Biophilic Design Guide.